-This year, the AJS is pleased to offer a designated quiet room, within which the lights will be dimmed and we will request no talking or being on phones.
+The AJS is pleased to offer a designated quiet room, within which the lights will be dimmed; we request no talking or phone use in this space.

-The Sheraton Grand Chicago has ADA-compliant hotel rooms available in the AJS room block.
+The Sheraton Boston has ADA-compliant hotel rooms available in the AJS room block.
 There are also rooms close to an elevator available.
-In order to reserve one of these rooms, please contact the hotel directly.
+Please contact the hotel directly in order to reserve one of these rooms..

-In all conference program rooms, any aisles will accommodate wheelchairs or other mobility assistance devices.
+In all conference program rooms, aisles will accommodate wheelchairs or other mobility assistance devices.

 All conference rooms with session content will have at least one microphone.
-Chairs and moderators should repeat any audience questions in the microphone to ensure hearing.
+Chairs and moderators can be asked to repeat audience questions in the microphone to ensure clear communication.

 The AJS is looking into options for closed captioning.
-Please send any suggestions for apps that attendees can use for live closed captioning to Michelle Katz at email@example.com.
+Please send any suggestions for apps that attendees can use for live closed captioning to Mary Arnstein at email@example.com.

 The AJS offers kosher food and beverages at all receptions and programs.